muhammadnoorulainroy/smart-lighting-scenes-with-natural-language/docs/EMBEDDED_SYSTEM.md

 - Automatic reconnection on disconnect
 - Last Will Testament for offline detection
 - Retained messages for state persistence
+- Config request on reconnect

+### Config Validation
+- Invalid values are logged and ignored
+- Defaults used for missing keys
+- Unit conversions validated before apply

 ## Memory Management